Declaration of war: Procedures

-United Nations and war
+The United Nations and war

 In an effort to force nations to resolve issues without warfare, framers of the United Nations Charter attempted to commit member nations to using warfare only under limited circumstances, particularly for defensive purposes.

-The UN became a combatant itself after North Korea invaded South Korea on 25 June 1950, which begun the Korean War.
+The UN became a combatant itself after North Korea invaded South Korea on 25 June 1950, which began the Korean War.
 The UN Security Council condemned the North Korean action by a 9–0 resolution (with the Soviet Union absent) and called upon its member nations to come to the aid of South Korea.
 The United States and 15 other nations formed a "UN force" to pursue this action.
 In a press conference on 29 June 1950, US President Harry S. Truman characterized these hostilities as not being a "war" but a "police action".

 The United Nations has issued Security Council Resolutions that declared some wars to be legal actions under international law, most notably Resolution 678, authorizing the 1991 Gulf War which was triggered by Iraq's invasion of Kuwait.
 UN Resolutions authorise the use of "force" or "all necessary means".